AI Use Cases/Financial Services

 Is our Finance & Accounting data kept secure during this process?

 Yes.
-All data integrations use encrypted APIs and operate within your cloud environment or on-premises infrastructure.
-Vendor names, PO numbers, and payment amounts are tokenized in transit and at rest.
-Your compliance officer receives a full audit log showing which data was accessed, when, and for what purpose - meeting regulatory examination requirements.
+All data integrations use encrypted APIs and operate within your cloud environment or on-premises infrastructure - your data does not move to a third-party environment.
+Tokenization and field-level encryption for vendor names, PO numbers, and payment amounts are architected to your requirements during implementation, and those data-handling terms are written into the engagement agreement.
+Your compliance officer receives a full audit log showing which data was accessed, when, and for what purpose - built for regulatory examination review.

 What is the timeframe to deploy AI invoice processing?

-Deployment typically takes 10-14 weeks from contract to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data extraction: your team provides 6-12 months of historical invoices, POs, and GL postings for model training.
 Weeks 4-8 cover system integration with FIS, Fiserv, or your core platform, plus configuration of your GL accounts, vendor hierarchies, and compliance rules.
 Weeks 9-12 include testing, parallel runs, and staff training.
-Most Financial Services clients see measurable results within 60 days of go-live: analyst hours drop 30%, payment cycles accelerate, and compliance alert volume stabilizes as the model learns your institution's patterns.
+A rollout like this is scoped to show measurable results within 60 days of go-live - the working targets: analyst hours down, payment cycles faster, and compliance alert volume stabilizing as the model learns your institution's patterns.

 How does Revenue Institute's AI ensure data security and compliance for invoice processing?